-- 4 Designation of any truck routes cannot be established until decisions regarding whether any - 5 excavation of contaminated soil (and its location) are determined.
-Before any excavation or - 6 transportation occurs, however, transportation routes will be established for incoming and - 7 outgoing vehicles in order to minimize any impact to either RVAAP or the surrounding - 8 communities.
-Wherever possible, the proposed truck routes will utilize the shortest egress from - 9 the load lines to State Route 5.
+4 Designation of any truck routes cannot be established until decisions regarding whether any 5 excavation of contaminated soil (and its location) are determined.
+Before any excavation or 6 transportation occurs, however, transportation routes will be established for incoming and 7 outgoing vehicles in order to minimize any impact to either RVAAP or the surrounding 8 communities.
+All truck routes will utilize the gate at Post 1 for both entering and exiting 9 RVAAP.